Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-08 Add and refactor more socketing code
 Spent 60 minutes adding and testing all boilerplate socket code.
 Encountered errors and fixed them.
 Refactored code into functions.

+### 2024-01-09 Testing and add username and ready up features
+Spend 90 minutes testing and adding and storing usernames of clients.
+Asks users if they are ready.

 ## Jason Chao

 ### 2025-01-08 - TypeRacer Game Implementation